RileyTheRiler/Datasworn/README.md

 # CLI Mode (recommended for testing)
 python main.py --cli

+# Run the onboarding wizard and save defaults
+python main.py --onboard

+# Launch a ready-to-play demo session
+python main.py --demo

+# Resume with web UI (default)
 # Web UI
 python main.py
 ```

+Running `--onboard` saves your LLM provider, model, and audio preferences so future `--cli` sessions start with your defaults.
+If an autosave is found, the CLI will offer a one-step resume before you begin a new scene, keeping pacing and vows intact.

+During CLI play, the Director and autosave systems stay in sync: `!status` reports the current tension/pacing heartbeat, and each turn is automatically saved so you can safely exit and resume later without losing your rhythm.

 ### Commands
 | Command | Action |